Hossam Hassan: Coaching career

-On 29 February 2008, Hassan was named both general manager and coach of former club Al-Masry, before signing at modest Itesalat.
+On 29 February 2008, Hassan was appointed both general manager and head coach of his former club Al Masry.
+He was later dismissed following a 2–0 defeat to JSM Béjaïa in the 2008 North African Cup Winners Cup, during which he assaulted the fourth official and made offensive gestures toward the Algerian crowd.
+In 2009, he was appointed head coach of Itesalat.
 After the sacking of French coach Henri Michel, he was named manager of former side Zamalek, on 30 November 2009. his first match in charge was on 3 December, which ended in a controversial 1–2 away loss against Haras El Hodood, as opposing player Ahmed Eid Abdel Malek was not supposed to play in that match, having been sent off the previous one (Abdel Malek ended up playing, and scored Hodood's first goal).

 Hassan's first win at Zamalek came on the 12th, against Al-Masry (3–0).
-In twelve matches he took the club from 14th place to second, only losing one game and drawing another, before being sacked.
+In twelve matches he took the club from 14th place to second, only losing one game and drawing another.
 He later had short spells with Ismaily, Al Masry and Misr Lel Makkasa.
 He then became the head coach of Jordan, where he led the team during the 2014 FIFA World Cup qualification, including the AFC fifth round against Uzbekistan, then at the AFC–CONMEBOL play-off against Uruguay.
 Later on, he returned to Egypt to coach Zamalek, Al Ittihad Alexandria, then Al Masry from 2015 to 2018, where he reached the 2017 Egypt Cup Final, and semi-final of the 2018 CAF Confederation Cup.
 Afterwards, he managed Pyramids and Smouha, before returning to coach Al Ittihad Alexandria in October 2020.

 Due to undisclosed reasons, he parted ways with Al-Ittihad Alexandria, then returned for the 4th time to Al-Masry on 30 May 2022.
 After leaving the club by the end of the season, Hassan returned to Al-Masry for a 5th tenure in December 2022.
 In May 2023, he was dismissed after insulting board members during a match against Aswan.
 A few days following his appointment as head coach of Modern Future, Hassan was released to become the manager of the Egyptian national team in February 2024.

+Hassan's first major tournament with Egypt came at the 2025 Africa Cup of Nations in Morocco, where he guided the team to the semi-finals.
+He then led Egypt to the knockout stage of the 2026 FIFA World Cup for the first time in the nation's history.
+Egypt were eliminated in the Round of 16 by defending champions Argentina, losing 3–2 after an Egyptian disallowed goal and surrendering a two-goal lead.
+He criticized the officiating by referee François Letexier and vowed to not watch another match of this World Cup.
+He subsequently renewed his contract with the national team until 2030.